Ronald Graham: Biography

 After completing his doctorate, Graham went to work in 1962 at Bell Labs and later as Director of Information Sciences at AT&T Labs, both in New Jersey.
-In 1963, at a conference in Colorado, he met the prolific Hungarian mathematician Paul Erdős (1913–1996), who became a close friend and frequent research collaborator.
+In 1963, at a conference in Colorado, he met the Hungarian mathematician Paul Erdős (1913–1996), who became a close friend and frequent research collaborator.
 Graham was chagrined to be beaten in ping-pong by Erdős, then already middle-aged; he returned to New Jersey determined to improve his game, and eventually became Bell Labs champion and won a state title in the game.
 Graham later popularized the concept of the Erdős number, a measure of distance from Erdős in the collaboration network of mathematicians; his many works with Erdős include two books of open problems and Erdős's final posthumous paper.
 Graham divorced in the 1970s; in 1983 he married his Bell Labs colleague and frequent coauthor Fan Chung.

-While at Bell Labs, Graham also took a position at Rutgers University as University Professor of Mathematical Sciences in 1986, and served a term as president of the American Mathematical Society from 1993 to 1994.
-He became Chief Scientist of the labs in 1995.
-He retired from AT&T in 1999 after 37 years of service there, and moved to the University of California, San Diego (UCSD), as the Irwin and Joan Jacobs Endowed Professor of Computer and Information Science.
+While at Bell Labs, Graham also took a position at Rutgers University as University Professor of Mathematical Sciences in 1986, and served as president of the American Mathematical Society from 1993 to 1994.
+He became Chief Scientist of the Labs in 1995.
+He retired from AT&T in 1999 after 37 years of service, and moved to the University of California, San Diego (UCSD), as the Irwin and Joan Jacobs Endowed Professor of Computer and Information Science.
 At UCSD, he also became chief scientist at the California Institute for Telecommunications and Information Technology.
 In 2003–04, he was president of the Mathematical Association of America.